 What it looks like

-XIFAXAN 550 mg tablets are oval, biconvex, pink, film-coated tablets, with the marking “RX” on one side.
+XIFAXAN 550 mg tablets are oval, biconvex, pink, film-coated tablets.

 XIFAXAN tablets contains 550 mg of rifaximin as the active ingredient.
-The tablets also contain:
+The tablets also contains:

 - Cellulose – microcrystalline